I’m bringing evil to tomorrow’s potluck

 (I’m just kidding… sweet gritty peanut butter hummus with chocolate chips is very popular around here.
 People are going to love it!)

-8 Responses to “I’m bringing evil to tomorrow’s potluck”
+8 thoughts on “I’m bringing evil to tomorrow’s potluck

 Wow — garbanzo beans are definitely not an ingredient I would ever link to such a recipe!
 Sorry it didn’t turn out delicious, though that’s happened to me too many times to count.
 (Once when I was trying to make spinach and artichoke dip, and it was basically a bowl of wilted spinach with a few sad hunks of artichoke.
 Bad call on my part.)
 And yes, Pinterest is addictive.
 I got an iPhone app so it can further own my soul.